tech-writing/rapporto/docs/guide/slack.md

-# Slack Threads
+# Slack Exports

-Export Slack threads to Markdown files, including user mentions, attachments, and reactions.
+Tap into the Slack API and export threads into Markdown format, including user mentions, attachments, and reactions.

 ## Features